-3 DPO symptoms you should know
+3 days past ovulation symptoms, you should know

 Sometimes backache can be an early pregnancy symptom and may occur at 3 DPO.
 While backache is not common during this time, it can occur due to the hormonal changes experienced during the luteal phase.
 The hormones loosen joints to prepare your body for future pregnancy, and you may experience backaches as a side effect.